chian/LactChain/use_cases/mine/lactchain/notes.md

 We use advantage to bootstrap DPO chosen and rejected because....
 Gridworld returns (0) reward (negative reward in this case) up until you get to the goal, where u get a large positive reward.
 We need the advantage to estimate the "Return" so we can smooth out that signal across time so we do not just end up with a ton of negative rewards that mean nothing so our DPO markings are actually accurate.
 '''

+'''
+Question / Issues:
+- If I sample one state and
+'''